 After many years of planning and trying to find the perfect moment to showcase my talents, I believe that the time has come for me to share my new recipe: Grenache and Mushroom Mac and Cheese.
 Grenache is sweet, spicy, and fruity.
 Some of the flavors of Grenache include strawberries, plums, blackberries, and cherries.
 The best way to get the most out of this wine is to pair it with macaroni and cheese.
 It’s a variation of a dish that we all know and love.
 I decided to add mushrooms because they are a natural pairing with Grenache.

 It pairs well with hearty flavors like cheese or rich sauces and is excellent when served with turkey, and lamb, as well as dishes that are spicy, nutty, or earthy.
 You can also make a great sauce from juices from cooking with Grenache.

-Petit Verdot: most delightful with root vegetables
+Petit Verdot: most delightful with red meats

 Sangiovese: great with Italian cousine